LiBinZyu/VAI/README.md

 ## Features

 * **Customizable Wake Word**: Define one or more phrases to activate voice listening.
-(Wake word detection uses [sherpa-onnx-unity](https://github.com/EitanWong/com.eitan.sherpa-onnx-unity).)
+(Wake word detection uses [sherpa-onnx-unity](https://github.com/EitanWong/com.eitan.sherpa-onnx-unity) by Eitan Wong.)
 * **High-Accuracy multilingual ASR**: Integrates with Alibaba Cloud's Qwen model for reliable speech-to-text transcription.
   > **Note:** The paraformer API is only available for registration and use within China.
 Future updates will support the sherpa-onnx paraformer v1 realtime model.
 * **LLM-Powered Intent Parsing**: Leverages a Large Language Model to interpret natural language and convert it into a structured JSON `tool_call`.